 Our Team

 PGH’s staff of professional engineers, technicians, and support personnel are dedicated to providing the highest quality engineering services available in the most efficient and cost-effective manner possible.
-Click on a name to read a team member’s bio.

 Wayman T. Gore, Jr., P.E.